-Cedar Waxwing Nesting, Feeding, and Getting Drunk Habits
+Cedar Waxwing Nesting, Feeding, and Social Behaviors

 The Cedar Waxwing is a here today gone tomorrow type of bird.
 A flock of these birds may descend on a fruiting crab apple tree, passing ripe fruit from one bird to the other.